-In order to stand out in a crowded marketplace, you need to be adapting your website continually.
-A content management system such as WordPress enables you to add and edit product and service information, run campaigns and provide rich content such as blogs and is a critical tool in the management of a modern website.
+In order to stand out in a crowded marketplace, you need to keep adapting your website.
+A content management system such as WordPress enables you to add and edit product and service information, run campaigns and provide rich content such as blogs, and is a critical tool in the management of a modern website.

 You can take this a step further by monitoring what your customers are looking for, and what they are interacting with, using website monitoring software such as Google Analytics, to ensure you’re always offering maximum value.